Digital Signage Resources & Case Studies - The Rise Vision Blog

 6. Homework!

 The teacher who assigns homework on the first day of school is nobody’s best friend!
 But getting students working on projects as soon as possible will get them comfortable and into the swing of things much quicker; start with something easy.
+Introducing simple projects early helps students become familiar with the process of learning and classroom routines.
 For younger students, it might be a puzzle or coloring name tags; for older students, it might be something like a short essay on what power they would have if they could have any super-hero power.

 7. Time capsules.

-Time capsules are a fun way for students to see how they’ve changed at the start of the year.
+Time capsules are a fun way for students to see how they’ve change over the course of the year.
 Have them write about their favorite TV shows, movies, what they want to be when they grow up.
+This activity encourages students to reflect on their growth and experiences by comparing their thoughts and interests from the beginning and end of the year.
 Keep the essays until the end of the year and then have them repeat the exercise.
 To make it more personal, do a time capsule yourself that you’ll share with the class.

 8. Supplies.